Trade Wars and How They Affect You

 China is the world's No.1 exporter.
 Its comparative advantage is that it can produce consumer goods for lower costs than other countries can.
 China has a lower standard of living, which allows its companies to pay lower wages.
 American companies can't compete with China's low costs, so it loses U.S. manufacturing jobs.
 Americans, of course, want these goods for the lowest prices.
 Most are not willing to pay more for "Made in America."

 How It Affects You

 A trade war would raise prices for imported products right away.
 Costs would rise by the same amount as the imposed tariff.
 It would give a competitive advantage to domestic producers of that product.
 Their prices would be lower by comparison.
 As a result, they would receive more orders from local customers.
-As business grew, they would add jobs.
+As their businesses grew, they would add jobs.

 On the flip side, domestic manufacturers that rely on imported raw materials or parts would see higher costs.
 It would cut into their profitability.
 They would either have to raise prices, slash jobs, or both.

 In the long term, trade wars slow economic growth.
 They create more layoffs, not fewer, as foreign countries retaliate.
-The 12 million U.S. workers who owe their jobs to exports would get laid off.
+The 12 million U.S. workers who owe their jobs to exports could get laid off.

 Over time, trade wars weaken the protected domestic industry.
 Without foreign competition, companies within the industry don't need to innovate.
 Eventually, the local product would decline in quality compared to foreign-made goods.